 What is VLSM, and why do we use it?

 When using VLSM, you can divide an IP address space into subnets of different sizes, from 0 to 32 bits.
 This makes subnets more useful because subnets can have masks of various sizes.
 CIDR uses VLSMs to create routes.

 Quick Tip:- Before choosing a routing protocol, you should always check if the protocol supports VLSM or not.
 For example, classful routing protocols like RIPv1 and IGRP do not support VLSM.

 How to convert Binary to Decimal and Decimal to Binary?

 Ipv4 addresses are always represented in dotted-decimal separated by three dots for humans to understand easily.
-Further, these decimal numbers are converted into Binary numbers for further processing by machines.
+Further, machines convert these decimal numbers into Binary numbers for further processing.
 So we must know how to convert Binary to Decimal and vice versa.
 Binary is always represented in 1 or 0.
 However, any integer or non-integer number is Decimal, for example, 1,2,100,200, etc.

 Example:- Convert Binary 11011011 into Decimal.

 Please refer to the handy table for Binary to Decimal and Decimal to Binary conversion.

 IP Subnetting Cheat Sheet with CIDR Cheat Sheet